-Children with disabilities should have accessible playgrounds in their neighborhoods.
+Children with disabilities and their families should have accessible playgrounds in their own neighborhoods and throughout their communities.
 Most schools and communities that are planning, designing and managing playgrounds and play areas have stakeholders who look beyond the Americans with Disabilities Act Guidelines and Consumer Product Safety Commission Guidelines, but both of these are good starting points for building, renovating, refurbishing, or designing brand new public play spaces.

 Not all families, education professionals or therapy staff have broad experience with children whose special needs reflect the diversity in their own community.
 Planning for safe, enjoyable and appropriately challenging playgrounds only for those who use wheelchairs, walkers, canes or braces may leave children who have vision, hearing, sensory, motor planning, or other challenges on the sidelines.
 Some children need medication, blood tests, injections, snacks, drinks, frequent applications of sunscreen, hats or other protective gear.